-- Reliable information: When choosing a provider, look to see when information was updated and if they can show you changes in the law over time.
+Look to see when information was updated and if they can show you changes in the law over time.
 You want to be confident that the information you have is accurate and updated regularly.
-Free services often don’t have the funding to ensure all information is up to date.
+Free resources often don’t have the funding to ensure all information is up to date.

-- Expert insights: In addition to the text of statutes, regulations, and cases, a paid provider will often give you case summaries and notes to aid in your research.
-They may also have AI-enabled technology to make your research easier.
+In addition to the text of statutes, regulations, and cases, a paid option will often give you case summaries and notes to aid in your research.
+They may also have expertly informed AI technology to make your research easier, faster and more reliable.

-When weighing the pros and cons of various legal information services, think about what the cost will mean for your business.
-The features and benefits of a paid provider set the bar for legal research and can far outweigh the benefit of no-cost alternatives.
+When weighing the pros and cons of various legal information resources, think about what the cost will mean for your business.
+The features and benefits of a paid provider set the bar for legal research and can far outweigh the benefits of no-cost alternatives.